m-lab/ooni-support/README.md

 1. SSH into a given Ooni sliver.
 2. Run `ls -l /home/mlab_ooni/oonib.conf` to ensure this file exists.
 3. Run `sudo /home/mlab_ooni/init/start.sh` to start oonib.
+4. Run `sudo /home/mlab_ooni/init/start-mlabsim.sh` to start the `mlab-ns` simulator if this is the simulator home.
-4. Run `ps aux | grep oonib` and verify there is a single oonib process.
+5. Run `ps aux | grep oonib` and verify there is a single oonib process.
 Make sure the first column, `UID` is *not* root.
 Here's an example output of a correct process listing:

     [mlab_ooni@mlab1 ~]$ ps aux | grep oonib
     543      26510  0.0  0.1  41140 22840 ?
 SNl  Aug05   0:00 /home/mlab_ooni/bin/python /home/mlab_ooni/bin/oonib -c /home/mlab_ooni/oonib.conf
     543      27256  0.0  0.0   2280   560 ?
 S+   Aug05   0:00 grep oonib

-5. Examine the `oonib` log to verify HTTP test\_helper, the collector, and optionally the bouncer are running, and there are no errors.
+6. Examine the `oonib` log to verify HTTP test\_helper, the collector, and optionally the bouncer are running, and there are no errors.

 Here are some example lines for the started services: